cfsimplicity/spreadsheet-cfml/README.md

 # Spreadsheet CFML

-Standalone library for working with spreadsheets in CFML ([Lucee](http://lucee.org/) and Adobe ColdFusion), supporting all of ColdFusion's native spreadsheet functionality and much more besides.
+Standalone library for working with spreadsheets and CSV in CFML ([Lucee](http://lucee.org/) and Adobe ColdFusion), supporting all of ColdFusion's native spreadsheet functionality and much more besides.

 ## Minimum Requirements